 - Lubrication PAG refrigerant oil must be added to rear system to provide lubrication for compressor.
 Refer to Service Manual for specifications. - Refrigerant Add R-134A refrigerant to system based on sizing of new tubes, hoses and evaporator.
-Contact your A/C supplier for recommended charge. - Label Revise/modify GM charge label (located on upper air baffle on top of radiator support) from factory recommended charge for a front system only to body builder's new recommended dual system per SAE J639.
+Contact your A/C supplier for recommended charge.

+Label - Revise/modify GM charge label (located on top of front evaporator or A/C bottle) from factory recommended charge for a front system only to body builder's new recommended dual system per SAE J639.
 This is important for servicing the A/C system so that the technician knows the correct amount to add to the modified system.